FOREX-Euro hits 2-month low versus dollar on talk of ECB action

 "I think that with a ... fall in inflation and the development of deflation expectations the only credible instrument is outright QE (quantitative easing).
 It's not the best tool, but there's no other tool available."

-The dollar dropped to as low as 101.67 yen, its weakest since early December as investors remained wary of emerging economies and sought shelter in the Japanese currency.
+The dollar dropped to as low as 101.7 yen, its weakest since early December as investors stayed wary of emerging economies and sought shelter in the Japanese currency.

 A sharp sell-off in emerging currencies in recent days has supported the yen broadly.